 enables spectral content profiling, which can discriminate DNA and RNA from sample contaminants without using a dye.

-Back to topStep 2: Target enrichment and library construction
+Back to topStep 2: Target enrichment and library preparation

-After purification, nucleic acids must be prepared to meet the platform requirements with respect to size, purity, concentration and efficient ligation of adaptors.
+After purification, nucleic acids must be processed through the NGS library preparation workflow in order to be able to meet the platform requirements with respect to size, purity, concentration and efficient ligation of adaptors (refer to the QIAseq portfolio

 First, nucleic acids are sheared into smaller fragments using either physical or enzymatic shearing methods.
 A particular size distribution of the sheared samples is required for successful sequencing, because NGS platforms are optimized to sequence fragments within a given size range.
 Incomplete shearing or excessive shearing generates fragments that are too long or too short and are sub-optimal for the sequencing reaction.